Positive Impact Plan, Progress, and Renewal

 Simple donations to local charities and organizations are typically rejected by the Cannabis Control Commission who require applicants to “provide meaningful participation of communities disproportionately affected by cannabis prohibition and enforcement, including Minority Business Enterprises, Women Business Enterprises, and Veteran Business Enterprises.”
 This means that applicants have to provide genuine opportunities to specific groups who may not have access to training, funding, and connections, or to the resources needed to enter the industry.

 We believe having a positive impact is the right thing to do, but reversing decades of injustice and inequality requires a plan, goals, and data.
-Let us implement a Positive Impact and Diversity Plan for your business that will create measurable change and satisfy the noble goals of the Cannabis Control Commission.
+Let us implement a Positive Impact for your business that will create measurable change and satisfy the noble goals of the Cannabis Control Commission.
+Reach out with questions.